 At the death of a Christian, whose life of faith was begun in the waters of Baptism and strengthened at the Eucharistic table, the Church intercedes on behalf of the deceased because of its confident belief that death is not the end, nor does it break the bonds forged in life.
 The Church also ministers to the sorrowing and consoles them in the funeral rites with the comforting Word of God and the Sacrament of the Eucharist."
 (Order of Christian Funerals, no. 4)

-If you have recently experienced a death in your family or simple want to begin the funeral planning process, please contact Michael Williams, at 817-421-1387.
+If you have recently experienced a death in your family or simply want to begin the funeral planning process, please contact Michael Williams, at 817-421-1387.
 He will assist you with scheduling, liturgical planning, and clergy.

 Vigil (also called a Wake)